Abortion politics, post-Roe, already loom over 2024

 In midterm battlegrounds across the country, Democrats defied political gravity.
 Despite an unpopular president, high inflation, and rising violent crime, the predicted “red wave” never materialized – and a major factor, according to polls, was abortion.

-Preliminary exit poll data suggest turnout for voters under 30 approached record levels for a midterm, with abortion that group’s No. 1 issue.
+Preliminary exit poll data suggests turnout for voters under 30 approached record levels for a midterm, with abortion that group’s No. 1 issue.
 The spark was the Supreme Court’s June ruling that overturned Roe v.
 Wade and devolved the legal status of abortion rights to the states.

 Why We Wrote This